Joey Alexander: Career

-Joey Alexander played at A Great Night in Harlem at the Apollo Theater, a performance honoring Herbie Hancock.
+Alexander played at A Great Night in Harlem at the Apollo Theater, a performance honoring Herbie Hancock.
 His performance at the University of the District of Columbia garnered viral attention on the internet, drawing more than 500,000 views on Facebook.
 He also played in a concert with students of the Juilliard School, the proceeds of which funded his continuing stay in New York City.
 The concert, which received national media attention on NBC News, was successful enough for him to obtain an O-1B visa, which is granted to "individuals with extraordinary ability".
 He also gave concert performances in 2014 at the Copenhagen Jazz Festival and the International Java Jazz Festival in Jakarta.

 Alexander's debut album, My Favorite Things, was released on 12 May 2015, on the Harlem-based label Motéma Music and produced by Jason Olaine.
 He was 11 at the time of its release.
 He began recording the album in October 2014.
-He arranged all the songs on the album, which includes renditions of "'Round Midnight", Coltrane's "Giant Steps" and Billy Strayhorn's "Lush Life".
-It also includes an original composition called "Ma Blues", which was inspired by Bobby Timmons's "Moanin'".
-My Favorite Things featured Alexander alongside Russell Hall, Alphonso Horne, and Sammy Miller, as well as guest performers Larry Grenadier and Ulysses Owens.
+He arranged all of its songs, which includes renditions of "'Round Midnight", Coltrane's "Giant Steps" and Billy Strayhorn's "Lush Life".
+It also includes an original composition, "Ma Blues", which was inspired by Bobby Timmons's "Moanin'".
+My Favorite Things featured Alexander alongside Russell Hall, Alphonso Horne and Sammy Miller, as well as guest performers Larry Grenadier and Ulysses Owens.
 He had several performances in 2015, including one at the Montreal International Jazz Festival, and another at the Newport Jazz Festival in August.
 Newport producer George Wein is reluctant to sign alleged child prodigies, but made an exception after Moutoussamy-Ashe took Alexander to Wein's Manhattan apartment to play for him.
 Wein said he distinguished himself with "the maturity of his harmonic approach".
 Jazz at Lincoln Center has expressed interest in incorporating Alexander into its educational outreach efforts, hoping to encourage young people to listen to jazz music.